aslom/func-wasm/README.md

 # func-wasm

+# If you are going to use your won build packs

+Change everything from docker.io/aslom to your Docker prefix

+Use your own docker prefix and rebuiild https://github.com/aslom/knative-wasm-buildpacks

+Modify files inside to use Docker prefix

 # Add yoour Docker prefix to trusted builders to allow func build to work

 For details and context see: